coateds/DevOpsOnWindows/UsingLinux.md

   * Richard Stallman was the founder of the GNU project.
   * Who developed the first Linux kernel?
 Linus Torvalds
 * TWO ssh Syntaxes -- ssh stephen@172.16.10.123 , ssh -l stephen 172.16.10.123
-* Man Pages
-  * brief review of the syntax:  SYNOPSIS
-  * environmental variable might we use to specify the directory where man page files will be located:  $MANPATH
-  * info command can also be used
-  * configuration file  --  /etc/man_db.conf
-  * section within a man page provides a list of man pages or other resources  --  SEE ALSO
-  * Search:  man -k [subject] , apropos [subject]
-  * Which section of a man page contains administrative utilities used by the root user  --  8
 * directory will you find system-related configuration files /etc?
 * vi/vim
   * insert to replace mode:  First hit ESC key, then the shift + R keys.